-The Company sets property assumptions for our commercial and equity release mortgage assets with reference to market available data and to internal and external expert views.
-The impacts of COVID-19 and of the evolution of the UK's relationship with the EU are implicit within these assumptions.
+The Company sets property assumptions for our commercial and equity release mortgage assets with reference to available market data and to internal and external expert views.
+The assumptions for UK commercial and residential property are derived from external market forecasts.
+No additional loadings above and beyond the market forecasts have been applied.